Association for Women's Art and Gender Research in Israel: Exhibitions

 The association holds annual art exhibits, such as "Her Story" at the Tel Aviv Artist House, which focused on ten women artists who had been forgotten or omitted in the Israeli art discourse.
 The exhibit was widely attended and generated public and critical interest, and as a result, one of the artists, Hannah Levy, was offered a solo exhibit of her work at the Herzliya Museum of Contemporary Art.
 Another 2019 art exhibit was entitled "Painting Views", which examined landscape art that has resurfaced as an area of interest, and compared and contrasted the work of contemporary and veteran women artists.
 Also in 2019 was the "Creating Reality" exhibit at the Rishon LeZion Artists House, in which an innovative method of curation was introduced, called "curation activism".

 Collaborations

-As part of the goal of documentation, the association teamed up with the Tel Aviv Wiki Women initiative, to add articles about women artists to Wikipeidia.
+As part of the goal of documentation, the association teamed up with the Tel Aviv Wiki Women initiative, to add articles about women artists to Wikipedia.
 Another collaboration is with the academic journal, Migdar (Gender), which published a special issue dedicated to art, edited by association chair Tal Dekel.
 The association has an ongoing collaboration with the digital art journal 44 Degrees.
 The association provides expert panels at various art or gender-related events, such as on the subject of representation of the sex industry in Israel, which took place at Hagit Shahal's solo exhibit, "I Feel Pretty".